Table of contents

 Tropical Vine Fruit & Veg

 Tropical vine fruit and vegetables come in various shapes and sizes.
-They range from small fruit to massive fruits, such as the watermelon.
-Our list of favourites is as follows:
+They range from the small, such as passionfruit, to the massive, such as watermelon.
+However our list of favourites is as follows:

 Types of Tropical Vine

 We divide vines into three groups:

 Clinging: Vines that have sticky pads or claw-like growths along their stems that can attach to the surfaces they touch.

 Twining: These vines wrap around their supports.
 Alternatively, they may have twining tendrils that grab and wrap around any supporting structure or plant (eg passion fruit).

 Space and Support for Tropical Vine Fruit